 As a single-school district, the "district" is the "school" identified for CSI.
 Bridgeville is working with the Humboldt County Office of Education in developing and implementing a CSI plan to support all students in attendance and academic achievement.
-The part-time administrator's time was/may be increased to include time to develop and implement this plan, which will be informed by state indicators, based on a school-level needs assessment, rooted in evidence based interventions, and address any resource inequities that may exist.
+Bridgeville will develop a plan, which will be informed by state indicators, based on a school-level needs assessment, rooted in evidence based interventions, and address any resource inequities that may exist.